 Need to find quotes that are holding dates?
 You can do that now too.
 We've added a status to quotes that will show if dates are held, and you can filter for that status on the quotes list as well.

 The last new feature is with our QuickBooks integration.
-Our internal custom success team will probably be the happiest group of people that hear about this new feature because it will remove a lot of manual work they do in the background.
+Our customer success team will probably be the happiest group of people that hear about this new feature because it will remove a lot of manual work they do in the background.

 Like most of our global settings, when you connect our QuickBooks integration or configure it, it does not automatically turn on your existing bookings to sync with QuickBooks whether they are in the past or future.
 This follows our normal habit of not touching existing bookings so that changes to your configuration only affect new bookings that are created from that point forward.
 However, the QuickBooks integration area had no batch tool where you could bulk find and update existing bookings, so users had to reach out to our help desk and ask us to that for them.
 To solve this, we built a batch update tool for QuickBooks that allows you to find large numbers of bookings, turn them on, turn them off, or nudge them to sync again.